TaiDuongRepo/midterm-dataplatform/README.md

 # Step 4: Access the Airflow UI

-Open your browser and access the Airflow UI at `http://localhost:8080/` And turn on the `midterm_data_platform` DAG
+Open your browser and access the Airflow UI at `http://localhost:8080/` login with username: `airflow` password: `airflow` and turn on the `studentID` DAG

 Open qdrant dashboard at `http://localhost:6333/dashboard/` and check your collection `studentID`